-According to a recent report from the National Highway Traffic Safety Administration (NHTSA; Chen & Ye, 2010) safety belt use in the United States reached a record high of 84 percent in 2009, with statewide belt use varying from 67.6 percent in Wyoming to 98.0 percent in Michigan.
+According to recent reports from the National Highway Traffic Safety Administration (NHTSA) (Chen & Ye, 2010; NHTSA, 2011a) seat belt use in the United States reached a record high of 84 percent in 2009, with statewide belt use varying from 67.6 percent in Wyoming to 98.0 percent in Michigan.
 A major component of this success is NHTSA's effort to increase use of belts through the annual Click it or Ticket Safety Belt Mobilization campaigns.
 Each year NHTSA supports the campaign by developing a schedule, communication plan, and advertisement materials.
-NHTSA also provides funding directly to states to help them fund local advertisement, overtime enforcement, and evaluation activities.
-The Click it or Ticket campaign is based on the idea of increasing the perceived risk of receiving a citation for belt nonuse.
-The change in perceived risk is achieved through the combination of advertisements notifying the public that police will be increasing their efforts to cite belt law violators, and highvisibility belt enforcement.
-Research has shown that increasing the perceived certainty of a safety belt citation and the resulting fines can convince people to buckle up.
-In fact, previous implementations of this program have been shown to increase statewide safety belt use (Solomon, Chaudhary, & Cosgrove, 2003; Solomon, Ulmer, & Preusser, 2002).
-The 2010 Click It or Ticket National Mobilization continued to target men aged 18-34 and used the tagline: "Day or Night - Click it or Ticket."
+NHTSA also provides sponsorship directly to states to help them fund local advertisement, overtime enforcement, and evaluation activities.
+The Click it or Ticket campaign is based on the idea of increasing the perceived risk of receiving a citation for failing to use a belt.
+The increase in perceived risk is achieved jointly through advertisements notifying the public that police will be increasing their efforts to cite belt law violators and high-visibility seat belt enforcement.
+Research shows that increasing the perceived chances of receiving a seat belt citation and having to pay the resulting fines can convince people to buckle up.
+Indeed, previous implementations of this program have been shown to increase statewide seat belt use (Solomon, Chaudhary, & Cosgrove, 2003; Solomon, Ulmer, & Preusser, 2002).
+The 2011 Click It or Ticket National Mobilization continued to target men aged 18-34.
+As it previous year, the campaign also targets increasing belt use at night with the tagline: "Day or Night - Click it or Ticket" (NHTSA, 2011b)

 So that Minnesota can further its efforts to reduce traffic-crash-related injuries and fatalities, the state continues to participate in the nationwide safety belt mobilization campaigns.
-Minnesota was quite active during the May 2010 Safe and Sober--Click It or Ticket Mobilization campaign.
-According to the Minnesota Office of Traffic Safety (2010), the Minnesota campaign utilized about 400 police agencies and encouraged agencies to enforce belt and child passenger safety laws during both daytime and nighttime hours.
-The Minnesota campaign took place from May 24th to June 6th, 2010.
-Enforcement activity levels during the campaign have not yet been released.
+Minnesota was quite active during the May 2011 Click It or Ticket Mobilization campaign.
+According to the Minnesota Office of Traffic Safety (OTS, 2011), the Minnesota campaign took place between May 23 and June 5, 2011 and utilized about 400 police agencies.
+The agencies that received sponsorship from the OTS were required to conduct 50 percent of their seat belt patrols during nighttime hours (7:00 pm - 5:00 am).